fugu-chop/launch_school/daily_logs/9_daily_log_may2021.md

 __*Thoughts*__<br/>
 I'm still pretty bad at writing tests.
 I need to slow down and understand the exact routing that occurs for each request, and try to emulate those steps in the tests.
 This could involve multiple `GET` or `POST` requests in the one test!

+##### 31/05/21 (Mon)
+__*Concepts covered*__<br/>
+- LS175 Networked Applications
+  - File-based CMS project
+  - Testing in Sinatra

+__*Time spent*__<br/>
+119 minutes

+__*Thoughts*__<br/>
+I spent a fair bit of time writing out some new functionality for logging in, creating and deleting files.
+I think I'm improving on my ability to parse use cases and still being able to meet all the requirements without referencing answers.
+My main challenge is writing comprehensive tests.
+I don't think I'm fully across the full suite of helper methods that the `Rack/test` gem provides.